flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

 cert = blueiris.pem
 TIMEOUTclose = 0
 ```
-2. The 'accept' IP:PORT address is the IP address of the computer running Stunnel (likely the same computer as the one running Blue Iris), and the Port is the one forwarded in your router settings that yoru DDNS service connects through.
+2. The 'accept' IP:PORT address is the IP address of the computer running Stunnel (likely the same computer as the one running Blue Iris), and the Port is the one forwarded in your router settings that your DDNS service connects through.
 For example: 192.168.0.15:4002
 3. The 'connect' IP:PORT address is the IP address of the computer running Blue Iris (again, the IP for both may be the same if it's the same computer), and the Port is a different one that you'll set up in Blue Iris.
 For example: 192.168.0.15:4000
 3. The 'cert' part is the certificate file used to encrypt your connection.
 Stunnel can/will create a self-signed certificate for you and put it in a file called 'stunnel.pem'.
 You can use this and skip the SSL Certificate Generation section if you don't plan to use the external mode in BI Fusion.
 If you do that, then leave the .conf file as is, with 'cert = stunnel.pem' otherwise change it to "cert = blueiris.pem" and complete the SSL Certificate Generation steps below before running stunnel.
 4. Save stunnel.conf and close it.
 Save a backup copy to a safe place.